eligum/Fenix/README.md

 <ins>**2.
 Configuring the dependencies:**</ins>

 All the project dependencies are included as submodules.
 All you need is an OpenGL capable GPU.
+If you are on Linux gtk-3 is needed for file dialogs.

 ---